Radio window

+The radio window is the region of the radio spectrum that penetrate the Earth's atmosphere.
+Typically, the lower limit of the radio window's range has a value of about 10 MHz (λ ≈ 30 m); the best upper limit achievable from optimal terrestrial observation sites is equal to approximately 1 THz (λ ≈ 0.3 mm).

-The radio window is a range of frequencies of electromagnetic radiation that penetrate the Earth's atmosphere.
-It plays an important role in astronomy; up until World War II, astronomers could only use the visible and near infrared portions of the optical window for their measurements.
-With the development of radio telescopes however, the radio window became more and more utilizable, leading to the development of radio astronomy that provided astrophysicists with valuable observational data.
+It plays an important role in astronomy; up until the 1940s, astronomers could only use the visible and near infrared spectra for their measurements and observations.
+With the development of radio telescopes, the radio window became more and more utilizable, leading to the development of radio astronomy that provided astrophysicists with valuable observational data.

-Range

-Typically, the lower limit of the radio window's range has a value of about 15 MHz (λ ≈ 20 m); the best upper limit achievable from optimal terrestrial observation sites is equal to approximately 1 THz (λ ≈ 0.3 mm).

 Factors affecting lower and upper limits

 The lower and upper limits of the radio window's range of frequencies are not fixed; they depend on a variety of factors.

 Absorption of mid-IR

 The upper limit is affected by the vibrational transitions of atmospheric molecules such as oxygen (O2), carbon dioxide (CO2), and water (H2O), whose energies are comparable to the energies of mid-infrared photons: these molecules largely absorb the mid-infrared radiation that heads towards Earth.